LRomero2/Sweet-Treats/README.md

 * As a user who does not have an account, I can click the 'Register an account' link and make an account to use the app.

+* As the Admin of the app, I can add and delete categories by clicking on 'Manage Categories', then selecting the category I want and click on 'Delete'.
+'Edit'.
+Or I can 'Add a new Category'.